 Prior to joining UCare, Marden-Resnik was Vice President of Human Resources at Hennepin County Medical Center (HCMC) in Minneapolis.
 She also held positions as Director of Human Resources for HealthEast Care System, Human Resources Manager for Fairview Health Services, and employment and health law attorney for the Gray Plant Mooty law firm.

 Marden-Resnik holds an undergraduate degree in economics from the University of Wisconsin, a graduate degree in industrial relations/human resources management from the University of Minnesota, and a Juris Doctor (Summa Cum Laude) from William Mitchell College of Law in St. Paul.
-She is a member of the Minnesota Women's Economic Roundtable and Women's Health Care Leadership TRUST, and serves as a board member and vice chair for AchieveMpls.
+She is a member of the Minnesota Women's Economic Roundtable and Women's Health Care Leadership TRUST.
+Additionally, she serves as board chair for AchieveMpls, and board member for both the Minneapolis Workforce Development Board and the Greater Metro Workforce Council.
 In 2007, she was named 40 under 40 by the Minneapolis/St. Paul Business Journal, and in 2016, she was recognized with a Women in Business Award by the Minneapolis/St. Paul Business Journal.

 Senior Vice President and Chief Financial Officer

 Beth Monsrud joined UCare in 2001 as Controller, and was named Senior Vice President and Chief Financial Officer in 2008.
 She provides executive leadership and oversight for all fiscal operations, and is responsible for the strategic direction for UCare’s accounting, budgeting, forecasting, and health care economics reporting systems, among other key financial functions.
 Additionally, Monsrud oversees UCare's member enrollment and billing, as well as serving as UCare's Corporate Treasurer.